saleor/saleor-docs/docs/guides/payments.md

 ### Implement

-`create_form(data, payment_information)` - Should return the form that will be used for the checkout process.
+`create_form(data, payment_information)`: Should return the form that will be used for the checkout process.

 > **Note**
 >